ArianeAchingui/retail-sales-analysis/README.md

 # Power BI Visualizations

-- **Purpose:** Transform cleaned transactional data and SQL insights into visual dashboards for business understanding.
+- **Purpose:** Transform cleaned transactional data and SQL insights into charts and interactive dashboard for business understanding.

 - **Files:** The `.pbix` Power BI file is stored in `PowerBI/`.